BarthV/mx-scaler/README.md

 * Using ENV var for configuration in client app
 * Expose server app in a kube service, making everything works in a single instance only model

+Trying to find a rough estimate of what could be app limits using empirical "fail & retry" strategy.

+Testing server app behavior when scaling on multiple instances behind default service loadbalancer.

+/!\ socket.io requires sticky session when running on multiple instances.
+It seems not really stateless : it creates multiple server "routines" at each socket call, so we're seeing more clients on server-side than requested ...

+/!\ default k8s service only provides clientIP stickiness.
+This is not enough in our case because we have only 1 client instance running all 200 connections (from the same internal IP)

 ## how to